scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 [EASYBUILD]_,
 and
 GUIX
-[GUIX]_: using a version built it with an optimizing compiler shall give better results than with one from a binary distributions.
+[GUIX]_: using a version built with an optimizing compiler shall give better results than a version from a binary distribution.
 LIBRSB has minimal dependencies, so building it stand-alone is trivial.

+.. comment for the reviewer wrt `optimizing compiler`: A compiler capable of optimizing for the CPU at hand.
+This cannot be always given for granted.

 PyRSB [PYRSB]_ is a thin
 wrapper around LIBRSB based on